Skip to content

 Symptoms of Leukemia Can Vary and Also Mimic Other Common Illnesses

-“Early symptoms of leukemia can be very broad and also similar to any number of other illnesses and diseases,” said Dr. Alan Feiner, an oncologist and hematologist at RMCC.
-“For this reason, it’s important to seek medical advice if you have concerns.”
+“Early symptoms of leukemia can be very broad and may look like those of many other conditions,” said Dr. Alan Feiner, an oncologist and hematologist at RMCC.
+“For this reason, it’s important to seek medical advice if something doesn’t feel right or if you have concerns.”

 • petechiae red dots under skinFatigue